Obtaining a Swiss Driving Licence

 Additional testing required

-Once the practical driving test has been passed, the driver will receive a temporary driving licence valid for three years.
-During this period the driver must attend two one-day training courses at an authorised private test centre.
+Once the practical driving test has been passed, the driver will receive a probationary driving licence valid for three years.
+During this period the driver must attend two one-day training courses (WAB1 and WAB2) at an authorised private test centre.
 The first one-day course should be taken within six months of obtaining the temporary driving licence, and the second within the three years and after the first test has been taken.

 Once the person has completed the additional driving courses they will receive their full driving licence which is valid for life.
 The final driving licence will only be delivered at the end of the three year period.
 Drivers over the age of 70 must have a medical test every two years to ensure they are capable of driving safely.